Academia = Bureaucracy…

 * It is interesting that a professor is defined as; “person who professes to be an expert in some art or science, a teacher of high rank”.
 How often do we actually find senior police officers who are actually ‘experts’ in the front end delivery end of policing services?
 Very rarely so, why is it they should be trusted to ‘teach’ the delivery boy/girl how to do the job?

-Posted on August 27, 2010, in Government, Management, Police, Public Sector and tagged ACPO, Association of Chief Police Officers, Chief Constable, Confederation of British Industry, Law, Law Enforcement, Police, Police officer.
+Posted on 27-08-2010, in Leadership & Management, Police, Public Service Babble and tagged ACPO, Association of Chief Police Officers, Chief Constable, Confederation of British Industry, Law, Law Enforcement, Police, Police officer.
 Bookmark the permalink.
 8 Comments.